sphinx-contrib/spelling/issuetracker/doc/index.rst

-If you use an issue tracker that is not supported by this extension, then set :confval:`issuetracker` to ``None`` or leave it unset, and connect your own callback to the event :event:`issuetracker-resolve-issue`:
+If you use an issue tracker that is not supported by this extension, then set :confval:`issuetracker` to ``None`` or leave it unset, and connect your own callback to the event :event:`issuetracker-lookup-issue`:

-.. event:: issuetracker-resolve-issue(app, tracker_config, issue_id)
+.. event:: issuetracker-lookup-issue(app, tracker_config, issue_id)

-   Emitted if a issue reference is to be resolved.
+   Emitted if the issue with the given ``issue_id`` should be looked up in the issue tracker.
+Issue tracker configured is provided by ``tracker_config``.

    ``app`` is the Sphinx application object.  ``tracker_config`` is the issuetracker configuration as :class:`TrackerConfig` object.  ``issue_id`` is the issue id as string.

-   A callback should return an :class:`Issue` object containing the resolved issue, or ``None`` if it could not resolve the issue.
-In the latter case other resolvers connected to the event may be invoked by Sphinx.
+   A callback should return an :class:`Issue` object containing the looked up issue, or ``None`` if it could not find the issue.
+In the latter case other callbacks connected to this event are be invoked by Sphinx.

    .. versionchanged:: 0.8
       Replaced ``project`` argument with ``tracker_config``, changed return